 ‘You’ve got a very reflective visor on your helmet, not a mirror-like sword,’ Athion jibed.
 ‘Lady Alia’s clearly not very good at naming things, you should be called mirror-hats, or mirror-helms, or shiny-faces.’

-‘Just die.’
+‘Just die, peddler.’
 Orud swung his sword without taking a step forward.

-The lightning sprang off the blade with a high-pitched shriek.
-Green flashed across Athion’s eyes.
+The lightning sprang off the blade with a high-pitched shriek and fierce, bright green flashed across Athion’s eyes.
 The wall of the inn behind him exploded, spraying splinters and stone fragments over the street.

-‘Well, unless you can make swords, I don’t think your magic is going to be any good.’
+‘Well, unless you can make swords, I don’t think your magic is going to be any good to you.’

 ‘I won’t risk Lady Alia’s venture failing.’
 Orud raised his blade and the lightning burst back into life along it, screaming and spitting louder than before.
 ‘It’s safer to kill the girl, and you, now.’

-Orud’s eyes traced the curved edge of Athion’s weapon from where the two-handed hilt met the guard-less blade to the tip.
+Orud’s eyes traced the curved edge of Athion’s weapon back from the tip to where the two-handed hilt met the guard-less blade.
 ‘Odd for a peddler to have such a nice sword, but it won’t save you.’

 The princess dragged herself up on the bar, cradling her ribs with one hand.
 ‘How are you even alive?
 He’s one of the Faceless Ones, not some common soldier.’